welldone-software/redux-toolbelt/packages/redux-toolbelt-immutable-helpers/README.md

 ```

 ### `Example`
-Use the provide functions to reduce the verbosity inside the redux reducers:
+Using the provided functions to reduce the verbosity inside the redux reducers:
 ```js
 // instead of:
 const todosReducer(state = [], action) {